 Preparing for Trial with a Nevada Car Accident Attorney

 Whenever a case is unable to be settled due to disagreements between the insurance company and their attorneys and our law firm, the case will need to to to trial for a jury and/or judge to determine what the claim is worth and who is at fault.
 It can be a very intimidating and daunting situation for many of our clients who are not used to working with a Nevada-based personal injury law office or going to trial in court.
-I advise my clients that a trial is the last place that you want to be since by then you have lost control.
+A trial is the last place that you want to be alone, since by then you have lost control.

 When it comes to negotiating your case, some control is still available in terms of whether you accept a settlement offer or not.
 In the mediation process, a neutral professional is brought in to help the parties come together to try to find common ground and get the case resolved, there is still some control that exists.